Error-Correction in Flash Memories via Codes in the Ulam Metric: Abstract

 \section{Abstract}

-We consider rank modulation codes for flash memories that allow for handling arbitrary charge drop errors.
+We consider rank modulation codes for flash memories that allow for handling arbitrary charge-drop errors.
 Unlike classical rank modulation codes used for correcting errors that manifest themselves as swaps of two adjacently ranked elements, the proposed \emph{translocation rank codes} account for more general forms of errors that arise in storage systems.
 Translocations represent a natural extension of the notion of adjacent transpositions and as such may be analyzed using related concepts in combinatorics and rank modulation coding.
-Our results include tight bounds on the capacity of translocation rank codes, construction techniques for asymptotically good codes, as well as simple decoding methods for one class of structured codes.
-As part of our exposition, we also highlight the close connections between the new code family and permutations with short common subsequences, deletion and insertion error-correcting codes for permutations and permutation arrays.
+Our results include derivation of the asymptotic capacity of translocation rank codes, construction techniques for asymptotically good codes, as well as simple decoding methods for one class of constructed codes.
+As part of our exposition, we also highlight the close connections between the new code family and permutations with short common subsequences, deletion and insertion error-correcting codes for permutations, and permutation codes in the Hamming distance.